How-To Creole

 How to Contract "Ki" Before "Ap"

-The contraction of ki and ap is k ap.
+The shortened form of ki before ap is k ap.

-As you have seen from earlier lessons in this series, the word ap is used in front of a verb to show that the verb is a continuous or ongoing action.
+As you have seen in earlier lessons in this series, the word ap is used before a verb to show an ongoing action and can also express a future action depending on the context.

-As a result, when ki comes before ap, it means "that is," "that are," "who is," etc.
+As a result, when ki comes before ap, the English translation may include expressions such as "who is," "who are," "that is," or "that are," followed by an ongoing action.

 Consider These Examples